Peerage Act 1963: Disclaiming peerages

-Since the abolition in 1999 of the general right of hereditary peers to sit in the House of Lords, and the consequent removal of the general disability of such peers to sit in or vote for the House of Commons, it is no longer necessary for hereditary peers to disclaim their peerages for this purpose.
-In 2001, The 3rd Viscount Thurso became the first British hereditary peer to be elected to the Commons and take his seat.
-Later that year, Douglas Hogg inherited the peerage his father (Quintin Hogg) had disclaimed, but did not have to disclaim it himself to continue sitting in the House of Commons.
-In 2004, Michael Ancram became Marquess of Lothian on the death of his father, and was also able to continue sitting as an MP.
-On their retirements from the House of Commons, Lord Lothian (formerly Lord Ancram) and Hogg entered the House of Lords as life peers, while Lord Thurso was elected as an excepted hereditary peer after losing reelection as an MP.
-Since the chief purpose for the Act ended in 1999, only one disclaimer has occurred — Christopher Silkin disclaimed the title 3rd Baron Silkin in 2002.
+Since the abolition in 1999 of the general right of hereditary peers to sit in the House of Lords, and the consequent removal of the general disability of such peers to sit in or vote for the Commons, it is no longer necessary for hereditary peers to disclaim their peerages for this purpose.
+In 2001 John Thurso, 3rd Viscount Thurso, became the first British hereditary peer to be elected to the Commons and take his seat.
+Later that year, Douglas Hogg inherited the Hailsham peerage his father, Quintin Hogg, had disclaimed, but did not have to disclaim it himself to continue sitting in the Commons.
+In 2004 Michael Ancram inherited the marquessate of Lothian on the death of his father, and was also able to continue sitting as an MP.
+On their retirements from the Commons, Lord Lothian and Lord Hailsham entered the Lords as life peers, while Lord Thurso was elected as an excepted hereditary peer after losing re-election as an MP.
+Since the chief purpose for the act ended in 1999, there has only been one further disclaimer: Christopher Silkin, 3rd Baron Silkin, disclaimed his title in 2002.
+As at 2024 the barony of Silkin is the only title currently disclaimed under the terms of the Peerage Act 1963.

-The Act only applies to titles held in the Peerage of England, the Peerage of Scotland, the Peerage of Great Britain, and the Peerage of the United Kingdom.
-No provision was made by the Act for titles in the Peerage of Ireland to be disclaimed, as the entitlement of new Irish representative peers to be elected to sit in the House of Lords was considered to have lapsed after most of Ireland became independent as the Irish Free State in December 1922 (and the last surviving Irish representative peer had died in 1961).
+The Peerage Act 1963 only applies to titles held in the peerage of England, the peerage of Scotland, the peerage of Great Britain and the peerage of the United Kingdom.
+No provision was made by the act for titles in the peerage of Ireland to be disclaimed, as the entitlement of new Irish representative peers to be elected to sit in the Lords was considered to have lapsed after most of Ireland became independent as the Irish Free State in December 1922 (and the last surviving Irish representative peer had died in 1961).